Missoula & Charlo, Montana

 Day 3: Charlo, Montana; Ninepipes Lodge.
 This morning after breakfast, we will meet in the lobby at 8:00 AM.
 We will collect and dissect owl pellets in the field.
 We will then search for Pygmy, Saw-whet, and Great Gray owl nests.We also hope to observe the “sky-dancing” display of the Short-eared Owls in the evening.
 After an early dinner, we will get together for an evening viewing or calling for owls.Night: Ninepipes Lodge, Charlo, Montana

 Day 4: Missoula, Montana.
 After breakfast, we will make a long drive to search for Boreal owls at their nests before heading back to Missoula.
 This evening there will be a farewell dinner at one of Missoula’s best restaurants.
 Night: Doubletree Hotel, Missoula, Montana

 We will be traveling in a suburban or a van, depending on group size.

 During this time of the year in Montana, it is advisable to dress for the unexpected.
 We recommend warm, cold and wet weather clothing.
 A hat, gloves, coat or jacket, shelled parka or overcoat, and boots are a must.
 We recommend layered clothing, as opposed to bulky, heavy clothing.

 You should pack a pair of binoculars that are in good repair, along with a belt pack or day- pack (good for carrying books, water, sunscreen, extra film, etc.).
 Your leader will have a spotting scope, but if you have one and wish to bring it, please feel free to do so.

 TOUR REGISTRATION & COSTS:

-Tour size will be limited to eight participants.
+Tour size will be limited to fourteen participants.

 Single: The single supplement for this tour is $300.
 You will be charged a single supplement if you desire single accommodations or if you prefer to share but have no roommate and we cannot provide one for you.